 The Evangelical Lutheran Church in the Holy Land traces its origin to the middle of the 19th century when German and English Evangelical Christians came to Palestine to support the Christian minority in the area through diaconal and mission work.
 Their activities were many and were channeled through a variety of organizations and institutions.
 This tour is an introduction to some of these activities and gets you into contact with representatives and local congregations.

-Arrive at Ben Gurion Airport and after formalities head to the Lutheran Guesthouse for your first night accommodation in Jerusalem.
+Arrive at Tel Aviv Airport and after formalities head to the Lutheran Guesthouse for your first night accommodation in Jerusalem.

 Jerusalem - The Old City